xanthics/xan_filter/README.md

 Usage
 =====
-Run Create_filter with necessary config files to generate xan.filter
+Run Create_filter with necessary config files to generate xan.filter.
+Note that this will automatically put xan.show.filter and xan.hide.filter in <relative path>\Documents\My Games\Path of Exile

 (Optional) Run Exiletool to update divination and unique tiers.
 You will need to create "api_key.py" first with user and password.
 See [Exile Tool API](http://api.exiletools.com/info/) for an API key(password).